-Electric bikes are gaining popularity in the United States.
+Electric bikes are becoming increasingly popular in the United States.
 This is great, because electric bikes make cycling accessible for more people.
 They are a fun way for you to get exercise, whilst getting a great amount of outdoor time.
 If you wish to buy an electric bike in the United States though, you should be aware of the electric bike laws, for the state you’re based.

 Electric bike laws are not consistent throughout the United States.
 They depend on which state you’re in.
 This can be a hindrance, that possibly puts people off buying an electric bike in the US.
 The reason for this is the possible confusion caused from the current lack of standardized electric bike laws, in the US as a whole.